What is Software Deployment: Risks and Best Practices

 According to many leading software developers and engineers, GitOps is a valuable set of practices for Kubernetes environments, especially when multiple users or teams share the resources of a single cluster.

-GitOps works with Kubernetes features, like namespaces, to securely make resources available to multiple tenants.
-These practices work by maintaining user isolation and reducing security and integrity risks.
-This is especially useful when multiple people or teams are making changes simultaneously.
+GitOps uses Kubernetes features, like namespaces, to securely make resources available to multiple tenants.
+These practices maintain user isolation and reduce security and integrity risks, which is especially useful when multiple people or teams are making changes simultaneously.

-Models like GitOps allow you to track and approve changes made by users before the final build.
-This is useful for managing app updates and rolling back to a previous version in case an update fails.
+Models like GitOps allow you to track and approve users’ changes before the final build.
+This is useful for managing app updates and rolling back to a previous version if an update fails.

 Never use the default configurations

-For example, default Kubernetes does not have network segmentation policies for deployments, allowing any pod to communicate with any other pod.
+For example, Kubernetes defaults do not have network segmentation policies for deployments, allowing any pod to communicate with any other pod.
 This default setting is ideal for developers who want to build applications quickly.
 Still, if a single container is infected in a production environment, this default setting can allow the threat to spread quickly.

 Share this article